Tempering stochastic density functional theory: Results

 where a bar indicates averaging over the $N_{{\rm ind}}=10$ runs and ``$d$'' stands for deterministic; $i$ is an index over the silicon atoms.
 The error bars in Figure \ref{fig:Forces}, $\sigma_{F},$ indicate the standard deviation of the normalized averaged force of the silicon atoms, i.e.,

 where $\boldsymbol{F}^{i,j}$ is the force over atom $i$ in the $j$'th independent run.

-Note that the magnitude of the errors in the forces is large but this could be reduced by increasing the number of independent runs or stochastic orbitals.
-However, since the purpose of the study is to uncover the behavior with $\beta^{w}$, we use a small number of stochastic orbitals to reduce the computational effort and thus, apply the approach for many values of $\beta/\beta^{w}$ and for different system sizes.
+Note that the magnitude of the errors in the forces is large, but this could be reduced by increasing the number of independent runs or stochastic orbitals.
+However, since the purpose of the study is to uncover the behavior with respect to $\beta^{w}$, we use a small number of stochastic orbitals to reduce the computational effort and thus, apply the approach for many values of $\beta/\beta^{w}$ and different system sizes.
+Further, note that since the stochastic errors are generally not systematic, especially once tempering is used, these forces can be used for Langevin molecular dynamics if we increase the number of sampling orbitals by about an order of magnitude.
+We have indeed applied sDFT (with an order of magnitude more orbitals than in this study) in a Langevin molecular dynamics study and have shown that that the Langevin dissipation matrix is then easily modified to include the effect of the fluctuations in the sDFT force, and the correct pair distribution is then obtained \citep{arnon2017equilibrium,Arnon2020langevin}.

-As we previously discussed, overall the sDFT forces are similar in the three systems, since the local environment is similar and therefore the errors are primarily a function of the number of stochastic orbitals, $N_{s}$.
+As previously discussed, the sDFT forces are similar in the three systems, since the local environment is similar and therefore the errors are primarily a function of the number of stochastic orbitals, $N_{s}$.
 The reduction in the errors in the forces is appreciable but less significant than for the energy.
-Using again a 2nd order fit (see the SI) we get that the reduction in error in the forces is about 30\% for the smallest system and becomes 50\% for the largest cluster.
+Using again a 2nd order fit (see the SI), we get that the reduction in error in the forces is about 30\% for the smallest system and goes up to 50\% for the largest cluster.

-To compare the deviation in the density using t-sDFT to sDFT, we use the integral of the standard deviation of the averaged density per electron, defined as $\bar{\sigma}[n]\equiv(N_{{\rm ind}}-1)^{-1/2}N_{e}^{-1}\int\sigma(n(\boldsymbol{r}))d\boldsymbol{r}$, where $\sigma(n(\boldsymbol{r}$)) is the standard deviation in the local density.
-Fig.~\ref{fig:Dens} shows that tempering again reduces the stochastic error as long as $\ensuremath{\beta/\beta^{w}}$ is again 7-10.
+To compare the deviation in the density using t-sDFT to sDFT, we use the integral of the standard deviation of the averaged density per electron, defined as $\bar{\sigma}[n]\equiv(N_{{\rm ind}}-1)^{-1/2}N_{e}^{-1}\sum\sigma(n(\boldsymbol{r}))dV$, where $\sigma(n(\boldsymbol{r}$)) is the standard deviation in the density at grid point $\boldsymbol{r}$.
+Fig.~\ref{fig:Dens} shows that tempering again reduces the stochastic error for $\ensuremath{\beta/\beta^{w}}$ values around 7-10.
 The reduction in the deviation of the density is similar in magnitude to that of the total atomic forces, up to 30\%-40\%, and is much less dramatic than the error reduction in the total energies.

-Finally, note that Fig. 4 shows that when the value of $\beta/\beta^{w}$ is very large, the density fluctuations start rising with the $\beta/\beta^{w}$ ratio; for large ratios, the warm density deviates significantly from the low-temperature density, so the difference between the two density is significant which causes large statistical fluctuations.
+Finally, note that Fig. 4 shows that when the value of $\beta/\beta^{w}$ is very large, the density fluctuations start rising with the $\beta/\beta^{w}$ ratio; for large ratios, the warm density deviates significantly from the low-temperature density, so the difference between the two densities is significant which causes large statistical fluctuations.